PHLGuide

 They didn’t send a text or even call.
 You found out when they went on a “work trip” and posted the same view of the Golden Gate Bridge as their old college friend.
 You need something brothy, warm, and soul-reviving.
 When you stop by the cozy noodle shop, try the shoyu ramen.
 Each bowl has a couple of juicy pieces of pork chashu seeping with flavorful chicken broth, house shoyu, and toppings like scallion, fried garlic and sesame seeds.
 It’s a comforting blend that will almost put you in the mood to forgive the state of California.
 Almost.

-So the orange of Gritty’s fur reminded you of their terrible highlights, and you’ve been reliving a montage of every romantic moment since.
+The orange of Gritty’s fur reminded you of their terrible highlights, and you’ve been reliving a montage of every romantic moment since.
 Ditch work early and head to Pearl & Mary Oyster Bar for Happy Hour.
-Starting at 4pm and running through 7pm, the Midtown Village spot has everything from $5 beer, $6 wines, $2 oysters, and $7 sandwiches.
-And since we particularly love all of the small plates at this buzzy seafood restaurant, you can just order a whole bunch, stay for dinner, and tell your new friends at the bar why you’re seriously, totally, and completely fine.
+Starting at 4pm and running through 7pm, the Midtown Village spot has everything from $5 beer, $6 wines, $2 oysters, $7 sandwiches, and a daily crudo.
+And since we particularly love all of the small plates at this fun seafood restaurant, you can just order a whole bunch, stay for dinner, and tell your new friends at the bar why you’re seriously, totally, and completely fine.

 photo credit: NICOLE GUGLIELMO